yw4c/go-translate-compose/README.md

 pb | protobuf of services
-kubernetes | k8s deployment sample for production mysql | used in docker-compose rabbit | used in docker-compose
+kubernetes | k8s deployment sample for production mysql | used in docker-compose rabbitmq | used in docker-compose